 Like a salary your annuity income payments are classed as ‘earned income’ and are subject to income tax.

-In retirement, just as when you were employed, you get an income tax threshold, known as your personal allowance.
-For 2024-25, the personal allowance is set at £12,570, meaning you do not normally pay tax on any income up to this amount.
+In retirement, just as when you were employed, you get an income tax threshold, known as The standard Personal Allowance.
+For 2025-26, if you earn less than £100,000 the personal allowance is set at £12,570, meaning you do not normally pay tax on any income up to this amount.
 Beyond this amount, you will need to pay income tax at the relevant income tax rate.

 You can usually take a tax-free lump sum of up to 25% of your pension fund.
 The individual Lump Sum Allowance (iLSA) limits the amount of tax-free cash you can take from all of your pension funds.
 The maximum amount is £268,275.